Leo1705/Leo1705/README.md

 ## I'm a  self-taught, developer!

-- 🔭 I just finished learning React.js!
-- 🌱 I’m currently working on everything 🤣
+- 🌱 I’m currently working on everything
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to listen to music
+- ⚡ Fun fact: I love to listen to opera music

 ### Connect with me: